Planning application advice and fees

 Pre-application advice and fees

-Pre-application advice is available from the Planning Department to help you prepare and submit your planning application.
-As the planning authority, Northampton Borough Council positively encourages pre-application discussions as a means of:
+Pre-application advice is available from the Planning department to help you prepare and submit your planning application.
+As the planning authority, we positively encourage pre-application discussions as a means of:

 - Assisting you in the preparation of your application

-- Allowing us to inform you about any additional technical and supporting information that may be required prior to the submission of your planning application
+- Allowing us to inform you about any additional technical and supporting information that may need to be submitted with your application.

 - Helping to avoid delay during the formal consideration of planning applications, which can save time and money later in the process, especially if plans need to be redrawn and re-submitted, which can be expensive